jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

   different technologies in RIOT (IEEE802.15.4, BLE, Ethernet, WiFi, Proprietary devices, ...).
 The semantics of a standarized radio are technology specific and in most cases well defined.
-In the case of IEEE802.15.4 devices, they are defined by IEEE.
+In the case of IEEE802.15.4 devices, they are defined by the IEEE.
 - `netdev` includes PHY and MAC components that are not in the scope of a hardware abstraction layer.
-The `netdev` interface is implemented as a device driver but it additionally includes technology dependent components for every single device.
+The `netdev` interface is implemented as a device driver but it additionally includes technology-dependent components for every single device.
 For the case of IEEE802.15.4, this includes components of the 802.15.4 MAC/PHY such as transmission of Physical Service Data Unit (PSDU) packets, or retransmissions with CSMA-CA and ACK handling.
 As a consequence,